-Course Materials: Specially selected texts from al-Qira’ al-Rashida (Part 1) and Arbauna Hadithan li-Ta’lim al-lugha al-Arabiyya wa-Tarbiya al-Nabawiyya will be made available for each class
+Course Materials: Specially selected texts from al-Qira’ al-Rashida (Part 1 & 2) will be made available for each class

-Commitment: Attend weekly live class, complete homework, memorise vocabulary and grammatical concepts, and master the 10 forms table
+Commitment: Attend weekly live class – though recordings will be made available, complete homework to prepare text(s) to be covered in the live session, memorise vocabulary and grammatical concepts, and master the 10 forms table

 Assessment: 2 Hour Exam at end of course – translate seen and unseen passages

-What will the programme allow you to achieve?
+What does the programme offer and allow you to achieve?